Turnstyles/the-plot-garden-design/README.md

 You can end up with a small book or a video of a story being told based on that choice

+Use the small book dimentions to determine layouts and media sizes.

-Really good ones (by rating) can be highlighted and possibly even sold on RPGTheater
+Really good ones (by plot and by rating) can be highlighted and possibly even sold on RPGTheater

 ## V1